 The impact of economics, including international economics, can be felt all around us.
 As a result, you can learn a lot about it just by hearing about the state of the economy and international trade.

 With the advance of social media, you don’t even need to watch TV to get the latest updates on topics such as monetary policy.
 Valuable news sites, from the BBC to Reuters, all have twitter accounts that you can engage with at the tap of a button.

 Additionally, sites such as the BBC allow you to sign up for news alerts, so when any breaking news comes through, you’ll be the first to hear about it.

-Even if you’re not a huge fan of social media and the trappings of technology, you can still catch up on the latest economic news by following popular magazines such as the Economist.
+Even if you’re not a huge fan of social media and the trappings of technology, you can still catch up on the latest economic news by following popular magazines such as the Economist (as previously mentioned).
 These magazines often outline key items of global economic policy, along with their theoretical implications.